-Shoo the six-legged squatters in your kitchen with these proven ant removal techniques.
+Shoo the six-legged squatters out of your cooking space with these proven ant-removal techniques.

 Q: I squashed an ant on my kitchen countertop this morning only to spot more circling the sink.
-Where did all of these ants in my kitchen come from?
-More importantly, how do I get rid of them?
+Where did all of these ants come from?
+How do I get rid of ants in the kitchen?

-A: House ants—commonly of the Little black, Pharaoh, Argentine, or Odorous house varieties—enter kitchens through cracks in windows, doorways, or floors in search of morsels that might replenish their own colony’s food and water supply.
+A: House ants, which are usually the Little black, Pharaoh, Argentine, or Odorous house varieties, enter kitchens through cracks in windows, doorways, or floors in search of morsels that might replenish their own colony’s food and water supply.

 Killing one ant in the kitchen isn’t the solution: Where there’s one ant, there’s usually a colony nearby, and each ant leaves behind a trail of chemicals called pheromones that attract its species in the vicinity.
 Until you wipe out the ant colony where the egg-laying queen resides, she’ll continue to reproduce and send additional worker ants into your home to score free refreshments on your kitchen countertops and inside sinks and cabinets.

 Why do ants suddenly appear in my kitchen?
 Is it a seasonal thing, or are there certain foods they are attracted to?

 There are several reasons why ants might suddenly show up in your cooking space.
 One of the most common causes for a sudden ant infestation is the presence of a food source.
 If ants find food in your home, they will alert the other ants in their colony by using pheromones as a chemical trail for the other ants to follow.
 This is why it might feel like the number of ants in your kitchen increased exponentially over just a day or so.